parumu/restaurant/README.md

 - Popping out an item is O(log n) due to using BinaryHeap
 - Removing an item is O(1):
   - Removing from hash table is O(1)
-  - From priority queue, the item is not removed, but marked as removed, so it's also O(1) The item will stays in priority queue until it's popped out
+  - An item is not removed from priority queue, but marked as removed.
+This is also O(1).
+    The item will stay in priority queue until it's popped out
 - Getting an item is O(1) since the item is obtained from hash table
-- Getting all items is O(n) since it scans and gets values in hash table
+- Getting all items is O(n) since it gets all values from hash table

 #### Unresolved issues
 1. `RefCell` is used in multi threaded context and the lock is done at `TableOrders`